panda3d/panda3d-docs/programming/texturing/multiview-textures.rst

 a multiview texture.
 This means that there are multiple different images, or views, stored within the texture object.

-This feature is new as of Panda3D version 1.8.

 The most common use for a multiview texture is to implement a stereo texture, or a texture with two views: one for each of the left and the right eyes.
 For instance, you would do this to project a 3-D movie onto a screen in your virtual